At the Irish Hospice Foundation, we are committed to protecting and respecting your privacy.

 Your choices and how you can access update and delete your information

-You have a choice about whether or not you wish to receive information from us.
+You have a choice about whether or not you wish to receive information from us and you have the right to ask for a copy of the information we hold about you.
 If you do not want to receive direct marketing communications from us about the vital work we do and our range of products and services, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.

 We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.
 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
 You can change your marketing preferences at any time by contacting us by email on email@example.com